-During the pandemic period, consumers may feel less connected to the "outside world" and have the feelings of depression and loneliness.
-Thus, they use social media to connect with other people.
-To escape from negative feelings, such as boredom, depression, and frustration, consumers make impulsive purchases [21].
+During the pandemic period, consumers may feel less connected to the "outside world" and have feelings of depression and being lonely.
+So, they use social media to connect with other people.
+To escape from negative feelings, such as: boredom, depression, and frustration, consumers make impulse purchases as one of the ways to escape from those obstacles [21].

-Furthermore, Youn dan Faber [40] show that consumers with positive and depressed feelings are more likely to buy goods impulsively because these consumers cannot use their cognitive abilities to manage these purchases.
+Furthermore, Youn dan Faber [40] show that consumers with positive and depressed feelings are more likely to buy goods impulsively, because these consumers cannot use their cognitive abilities to manage these purchases.
 Consumers respond to internal and external influences affectively and cognitively, or both.
 These two elements influence consumers whether to buy something impulsively or not due to affective and cognitive influences.